puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

     quest status

-You'll see that `Task 2: View the list of available quests` is still incomplete (Unless you got ahead of yourself!).
-Go ahead and run the `list`
+You'll see that `Task 2: View the list of available quests` is still incomplete.
+To complete this task, run the `list` subcommand:
-subcommand:

     quest list